How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Walk at a pace that allows proper observation

-• Stop and look at each area, do not just walk through
+• Stop and look at each area, don't just walk through

 3. Overall result